maftouni/maftouni.github.io/_pages/cv.md

 Service and leadership
 ======
-* I am currently Serving as this year's Vice president of INFORMS student chapter at VT.
+* I served as INFORMS student chapter vice president at VT.